tom-james-watson/breaktimer-app/README.md

 Some of you have asked about being able to make a donation towards BreakTimer.
 That's incredibly generous, but I honestly have no need for monetary donations.

-What would be awesome is if you were to instead make a donation to a charity of your choice.
-That way your money goes where it's actually needed 🫶.
+If you’d like to show your appreciation, consider donating to a charity of your choice instead.
+That way, the money goes where it’s really needed 🫶.
+If you do, I’d love to hear about it—feel free to email me at contact@breaktimer.app and let me know where you donated.

 ### Why can't I see the app in the tray?